Thursday, November 21, 2013MemberNet

 The Ambassadors for ACM program rewards ACM members like you for encouraging new members to join.
 Your first-hand experience with ACM's valuable

-The 2012–2013 Ambassadors for ACM program offers opportunities for you to earn new prizes, rewards and bonus gifts with each referral.
+for ACM program offers opportunities for you to earn new prizes, rewards and bonus gifts with each referral.
+The top ACM Ambassadors for October were Olu Ogbe, Rakhesh Rao, and Anthony Shantaé Morris.

 Submit the ACM Referral Form, and your referrals can join ACM at a special discount rate.